general-vs-special

 When invoked with $ARGUMENTS, focus the analysis on the specified file or module.
 Read the target code first, then apply the checks below.

-General-purpose modules are simpler, deeper and actually less work to build, even when used in only one context.
-They also produce better information hiding.
-A general-purpose interface doesn't need to know about specific callers, so knowledge stays where it belongs.
+General-purpose modules are surprisingly simpler, deeper and less effort to build.
+They produce better information hiding and can even provide these benefits when used in a single context.
+Because a general-purpose interface doesn't need to know about specific callers, the knowledge always stays where it belongs.

 When to Apply